spraakbanken/swell-project/Normalization_guidelines.md

 ### Principle of minimal change

-Secondly, if several normalisations are possible, use the following criteria to discriminate between them in order of decreasing priority:

 1. If changing as few tokens as possible conflicts with not changing the meaning, keep the meaning.

    In item (1) above (different target hypotheses), changing "bor" to "bra" is a bigger change than changing "bor" to "med att bo" because it replaces one word with another word with a different meaning

-Minimal change is equivalent to the _minimal target hypothesis_ in the [Falko corpus](https://www.linguistik.hu-berlin.de/en/institut-en/professuren-en/korpuslinguistik/mitarbeiter-innen-en/marc/ReznicekEA_toAppear.pdf) in the sense that it a) differs minimally from the learner text and b) is grammatical at the expense of ignoring errors concerning semantics, pragmatics and style.

 ### Principle of content and function words